ldarren/pojs/README.md

 define `options.cache` to override the default localstorage cache function

 #### extending collection
-Collection constructor only process the first two arguments (`seed`, `routes`), addtional arguments are processed by `Collection.init` function.
+Collection constructor only process the first one arguments (`seed`), addtional arguments are processed by `Collection.init` function.

 the default init function
 ```javascript